 We didn't shrink back, making ourselves smaller so as not to impose on anyone's ideas of how we should be.

 We were just ourselves, without a thought given as to whether or not our self was acceptable, appreciable, or lovable.
 Of course we are.

 We believed it to be true because no one had told us any differently.

 And then someone did tell us differently, and we believed it.

-Now we are a generation of women, of mothers, raising little girls who we desperately hope never grow up, never lose their sass in the day-to-day monotony of ordinary life.
+Now we are a generation of women, of mothers, raising little girls who we desperately hope never grow up, never lose their sass even in the middle of an ordinary life.